-This education of natural parents and ongoing relationship with them becomes ever more important today as participants communicate more regularly with their natural parents by email and phone.
+This education of natural parents and ongoing relationship with them becomes ever more important today as participants communicate more regularly and instantaneously with their natural parents by email and phone.
 In more and more cases, natural parents are informed of problems or events directly by their children before anyone at AFS has been notified.
 It is important that they know how best to interpret communications from their children and who to contact if they feel there is a problem that needs addressing.

 Value of Crisis in Learning

 “The Value of Crises in Learning concept reminds us that it is not accurate to conceive of participant orientation and support as aiming toward a crisis-free intercultural experience.
 Personal crises are bound to occur throughout an AFS experience because the participant is continuously compelled to act and react in the absence of familiar cues.
-When they remain manageable, such crises become highly productive bases for intercultural learning because they force the participant to challenge old assumptions, to think creatively, and to acquire new knowledge, attitudes and skills.
+When they remain manageable, such crises become highly productive bases for intercultural learning because they force the participant to challenge old assumptions, to think creatively, and to acquire new knowledge, attitudes, and skills.
 Crises rarely become overwhelming for AFS participants because of the emotional security provided by the host family and other host nationals, and because of the network of support available from AFS volunteers and staff members.
 Participant orientation and support should be reconceptualized as an effort to provide AFSers with knowledge, awareness, and skills that will better enable them to seize, cope with, recover from, and above all learn through the succession of personal crises that inevitably will occur throughout their intercultural experience.”